 For many students, the idea of becoming elementary school teachers is more than just a career choice–it is a calling.

-The elementary education major is an interdisciplinary undergraduate program that focuses on the knowledge, skills and dispositions needed to teach children, ages 6 through 13, in the state of Wisconsin.
+The elementary education major is an interdisciplinary undergraduate program that focuses on the knowledge, skills and dispositions needed to teach children, grades 4K-9, in the state of Wisconsin.
+Successful candidates in the program earn a bachelor's degree and Wisconsin teaching license in K-9 Elementary and Middle, which allows them to teach 4-year-old kindergarten through ninth grade.
 Our graduates are well prepared to engage students in inquiry, facilitate learning, develop curriculum and use student data to inform instruction.

 Explore Career Opportunities in Elementary Education

 UW-Stevens Point graduates in the School of Education typically have some of the highest placement rates of full-time teaching jobs within their first year after graduation across the UW System.
 For example, more than 85 percent of our recent elementary education graduates have been hired within one year of graduation.

 Our alumni are high-quality educators who experience high career success.
 They are responsive to the needs of their students and positively impact our diverse world.
 See where our graduates are working on our

 Through volunteer opportunities and varied professional development opportunities, you’ll be an active learner closely involved in real-world situations designed to ensure your professional success.

 Our students are academically engaged, highly motivated and actively involved at the local, state, national and international levels.
 Student organizations